Downtown Dayton

-Downtown Dayton is the central business district of Dayton, Ohio.
+Downtown Dayton is the central business district of Dayton, Ohio, United States.
 Major reinvestment in the downtown area began heavily in the mid-1990s, and continues today with $2 billion in residential, commercial, health, and transportation developments that has or is taking place in the downtown area.

 While much of the city's population decamped to surrounding suburbs in the second half of the 20th century, downtown Dayton has begun to gain population again since the early 2000s with a 96-98 percent housing occupancy rate.
 Downtown Dayton is home to 42,000 employees, 2,000 residents, and more than 7 million yearly visitors.
 It is also becoming one of the most technology oriented and high-tech friendly downtowns in the United States.

 Education

 Downtown is home to Sinclair Community College and the University of Dayton.
 Sinclair community college is the largest community college at a single location in Ohio and one of the largest community colleges in the nation.
 Sinclair is acclaimed as one of the country's best community colleges.
 Sinclair was founded as the YMCA college in 1887.

 The University of Dayton is a private, Catholic institution.
 It is Ohio's largest private university and is one of the top 10 Catholic universities in the United States.
 UD is also home to the University of Dayton Research Institute which ranks second in the nation for sponsored research, and the Center for Tissue Regeneration and Engineering at Dayton which focuses on human tissue regeneration.